-Thicker hair, slower hair loss?
-You got it.
+Losing your hair?
 Finasteride is an MHRA approved medication that has the highest success rate for male pattern baldness at the crown, middle and front of the scalp.
+Slows down hair loss, promotes hair growth in 90% of men.
+Result.

 Medications require a medical consultation via an online assessment.
 A UK accredited clinician will review your information and, dependant on the assessment, approve the appropriate treatment.